 - 1. The auditor's report expresses an unqualified opinion on the financial statements of Humanities Tennessee. - 2.
-One significant deficiency disclosed during the audit of the financial statements is reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-The condition is not considered to be a material weakness. - 3.
+No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of Humanities Tennessee, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of major federal programs are reported in the Report on Compliance with Requirements that Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
+No significant deficiencies relating to the audit of major federal programs are reported in the Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by OMB Circular A-133. - 5.
 The auditor's report on compliance for the major federal award programs of Humanities Tennessee expresses an unqualified opinion on all major federal programs. - 6.
 Audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this Schedule. - 7.
 The program tested as major programs included:

-CFDA Number 45.129

-Name of Federal Program or Cluster Promotion of the Humanities - Federal/State Partnership
+CFDA Number 45.129 Name of Federal Program or Cluster Promotion of the Humanities - Federal/State Partnership